(Disclosure: Some of the links below may be affiliate links)

 In total, the vegetables from this year would have cost us 123 CHF had we bought them in our general shops.
-This is an estimation of course since we did not weight every single vegetable ;) I took the price for the non-organic food.
+This is an estimation, of course, since we did not weigh every single vegetable!
+I took the price for the non-organic food.
 Because this is what we generally buy.
-However, the vegetables from our garden are organic so that is one more advantage!
+However, the vegetables from our garden are organic, so that is one more advantage!

 What we should have done better

 One thing that we did quite wrong is the location of the garden.
 We planted in the space that we used the least outside.
 However, it was also the place with the least sun on our lawn.
 This is too late to change, but we should have planted it in another, more sunny place.
 But it did not turn out too bad :)